priyansh71/candy-machine-assistant/README.md

     );
 // Takes in a Transaction Signature, a timeout, a connection and queryStatus
 // returns the slot, amount of confirmations, errors if any and the confirmation status.

+shortenAddress():
+const sliced = shortenAddress("35YzKveuqytHjgmgmKgXHi295t7LkDGRCm3xN12tCwRY",4)
+// 35Yz...CwRY , i.e. returns a sliced solana wallet addres in the given format

+getMetadataPDA();
+const metadataPDA = await getMetadataPDA(mint.publicKey);
+// Takes in a Public Key mint and returns the Metadata Program Derived Address associated with it

+getMetadataFromMint();
+getMetadataFromMint(mint, connection).then(console.log);
+// Takes in a Public Key mint and a connection instance, to return the metadata of the token

 ```